 Ya-Chen Tina Shih, PhD

-Dr. Shih is currently Associate Professor at Department of Medicine, University of Chicago.
-She is also the Program Director in the Economics of Cancer, and Affiliated Faculty at the Center for Health and the Social Sciences.
+Dr. Shih is Professor and Chief of Section of Cancer Economics and Policy at the Department of Health Services Research, University of Texas MD Anderson Cancer Center.
 Dr. Shih’s area of expertise is in health economics and health services research and with particular interest in the economics of cancer.
-She has over 80 peer-reviewed publications and has co-authored 4 book chapters.
+She has over 110 peer-reviewed publications and has co-authored 4 book chapters.
 Her current research includes the impact of technology diffusion in costs and outcomes of cancer, evaluating the cost-effectiveness of various policy, behavioral, and medical interventions for cancer, and methodological issues in health services research.

 Louise C. Walter, MD

 Dr. Louise Walter is a Professor of Medicine and Interim Chief of the Division of Geriatrics at the University of California, San Francisco (UCSF).
 She is a geriatrician at the San Francisco VA and Director of their Health Services Research Enhancement Award Program.
 Dr. Walter’s research interests include prognostication and cancer screening in older persons with particular interest in studying the importance of life expectancy, rather than age, in determining real-world risks and benefits of cancer screening in older adults.
 Dr. Walter has more than 50 peer-reviewed publications and has co-authored several book chapters.
 Her current work focuses on downstream outcomes of prostate-specific antigen screening in older men and the juxtaposition of lag-time-to-benefit of preventive services and life expectancy to help individualize screening decisions.